drupal-graphql/graphql/doc/starting/README.md

 1. Install the module by running `composer require drupal/graphql:4.x-dev`.
 2. Enable the GraphQL module in extensions.
 3. Login and navigate to `/admin/config/graphql` to create a new server.
-4. At this point you can either start with the test schema provided by the module (see the Introduction section) or start right away making your own custom schema as we will describe in the following sections.
+4. At this point you can either start with the "Example schema" provided by the graphql_examples module (see the Introduction section) or start right away making your own custom schema as we will describe in the following sections.

 ## Dependencies